Crafts from gift leftovers – an e-book review

 * Craft leftovers blog – Kristin’s very cool blog

-* What?
+What?
 Not sure you want to buy it yet?
-Check out others reviews on this book and you’ll see that we all agree that there is lots of inspiration in there.
+You’ll see that we all agree that there is lots of inspiration in there.
 I know I want to try all of the projects some day.